Shell Customization

 - Distros like Ubuntu come with

-already created with useful configurations likebash_completion
+~/.bashrcalready created with useful configurations likebash_completion - sample bashrc

 ~/.inputrc

 Key bindings for command line (readline) are customized in this file.
-By default, emacs-style is on and can be changed using the set
+By default, emacs-style is on and can be changed using the set command as discussed in previous section

 Some of the default key bindings are discussed later in this chapter